BRMatt/phpnw11-making-your-views-stupid/notes.md

 simplicity, but if you want type hinting you could easily assign your own accessor methods.

-Here the `favourite_beers` method uses the assigned model to fetch the user's favourite beers.
+Here the beers method gets a set of all the beers the user likes and returns it to the template.

-PROBABLY RUNNING OUT OF TIME ABOUT NOW.

 ## Notes